 Tortoises have ears, although many people think they don’t because their ears aren’t visible.
 However, that’s because their auditory system is internal.

 Many animals are naturally deaf, but tortoises aren’t one of them.
-Complete deafness is rare in nature, and only certain cephalopods, like squids and octopuses, seem to be fully deaf.
+Complete deafness is rare in animal species.
+Only certain cephalopods, like squids and octopuses, are entirely deaf.

 Tortoises need to be able to hear predators approaching.
 They have their shell, which is a great defense mechanism, but it would be a useless feature if they can’t even hear their enemy coming until it’s too late.
 They can’t always see what’s around them, so they rely on their hearing to know if they’re safe.